Black September: PLO's growing strength after the Battle of Karameh

-After Jordan lost the West Bank, Fatah under the PLO stepped up their guerrilla attacks against Israel from Jordanian soil, making the border town of Karameh their headquarters.
+After Jordan lost the West Bank, Fatah (under the PLO) stepped up their guerrilla attacks against Israel from Jordanian soil, making the border town of Karameh their headquarters.
 On 18 March 1968, an Israeli school bus was blown up by a mine near Be'er Ora in the Arava, killing two adults and wounding ten children—the 38th Fatah operation in little more than three months.
 On 21 March, Israel Defense Forces (IDF) units entered Jordan and launched a reprisal attack on Karameh that developed into a full-scale battle that lasted a day.
 The PLO suffered some 200 casualties and another 150 taken prisoner; 40–84 Jordanian soldiers were also killed.
 Israeli losses stood at around 30 killed and 69–161 wounded, and they also left behind several vehicles.

-Both sides declared victory: Israel had fulfilled its objective of destroying the Karameh camp, but failed to capture Arafat, while Jordan and the PLO had exacted relatively heavy Israeli casualties.
+Both sides declared victory: Israel had fulfilled its objective of destroying the Karameh camp, but failed to capture Arafat; while Jordan and the PLO had exacted relatively heavy Israeli casualties.
 Although the Palestinians had limited success in inflicting Israeli casualties, King Hussein let them take the credit.
 The fedayeen used the battle's wide acclaim and recognition in the Arab world to establish their national claims.
 The Karameh operation also highlighted the vulnerability of bases close to the Jordan River, so the PLO moved them farther into the mountains.
 Further Israeli attacks targeted Palestinian militants residing among the Jordanian civilian population, giving rise to friction between Jordanians and guerrillas.

-Palestinians and Arabs generally considered the battle a psychological victory over the IDF, which had been seen as "invincible" until then, and recruitment into guerilla units soared.
+Palestinians and Arabs generally considered the battle a psychological victory over the IDF, which had been seen as "invincible" until then, and recruitment into guerrilla units soared.
 Fatah reported that 5,000 volunteers had applied to join within 48 hours of the events at Karameh.
 By late March, there were nearly 20,000 fedayeen in Jordan.
 Iraq and Syria offered training programs for several thousand guerrillas.
-The Persian Gulf states, led by Kuwait, raised money for them through a 5% tax on the salaries of their tens of thousands of resident Palestinian workers, and a fund drive in Lebanon raised $500,000 from Beirut alone.
+The Arab states of the Persian Gulf, led by Kuwait, raised money for them through a 5% tax on the salaries of their tens of thousands of resident Palestinian workers, and a fund drive in Lebanon raised $500,000 from Beirut alone.
 The Palestinian organizations also began to guarantee a lifetime support for the families of all guerrillas killed in action.
 Within a year after the battle, Fatah had branches in about eighty countries.
 After the battle, Fatah gained control of the PLO in Egypt.

 Palestinian fedayeen from Syria and Lebanon started to converge on Jordan, mostly in Amman.
 In Palestinian enclaves and refugee camps in Jordan, the police and army were losing their authority.
-The Wehdat and Al-Hussein refugee camps came to be referred as "independent republics" and the fedayeen established administrative autonomy by establishing local government under the control of uniformed PLO militants—setting up checkpoints and attempting to extort "taxes" from civilians.
+The Wehdat and Al-Hussein refugee camps came to be referred to as "independent republics" and the fedayeen established administrative autonomy by establishing local government under the control of uniformed PLO militants—setting up checkpoints and attempting to extort "taxes" from civilians.